10 Tips to holiday travel without weight gain

 More from MamásLatinas: Pomegranate: 5 Amazing benefits of this winter super fruit

 Pack your own snacks.
 No matter whether you're traveling by car or plane you're going to need to do this.
 The food at airports is not only fattening but also very expensive.
-However, layovers are boring.
 So if you don't have something like nuts or a piece of fruit to snack on you'll probably crack.
 Heaven forbid you do that near a Cinnabon!
 So be prepared by having your own healthy snacks to fight those cravings.

 Take a walk around the airport.
 Also, while you're waiting for your next flight, why not get your body moving with a brisk 20 minute walk?
 Then buy a magazine or a book to entertain yourself while you wait.
 A bottle of water or a coffee will often go a long way to fight cravings.